H.S. GIRLS BASKETBALL: Foxboro flashes on defense to cruise past Mansfield

 “Unfortunately seems to be our trend early in the season,” McPherson said.
 “We had a tough (early) schedule.
 We play Attleboro, then Foxboro — and they’re legit, everyone knows that.
 We’ve just got to stay within ourselves and trust the process.”

 The Warriors had support from all levels.
 Center Addie Ruter added 13 points and Erin Foley scored 10.
-Foley’s defensive assignment was to limit Mansfield’s Abby Wager as much as possible, which she did successfully.
-Wager had three points.
+Foley’s defensive assignment was to limit Mansfield’s Abby Wager as much as possible, which she did successfully, as Wager tallied just three points.

 “Erin Foley did an amazing job,” Downs said.
 “We know Abby Wager is an amazing player, so (Foley’s) job tonight was to make sure she had limited touches on the ball.”